 DIY Scalp Cleansing Recipes

 The DIY beauty movement is also influencing scalp care for braids.
-Many individuals are creating their own scalp cleansing solutions using natural ingredients like apple cider vinegar, essential oils, and herbal infusions.
+Plus, many individuals are creating their own scalp cleansing solutions using natural ingredients like apple cider vinegar, essential oils, and herbal infusions.
 These DIY recipes allow for customization based on individual needs and preferences, while also minimizing exposure to harsh chemicals.

 Focus on Scalp Microbiome